 Reviews

-The Crow Road is tight with detail and closer observation and creates a strong sense of a particular period of growing up
+Tight with detail and closer observation and creates a strong sense of a particular period of growing up

-His masterpiece . . . it's got a beating heart, and you want to keep reading
+His masterpiece... it's got a beating heart, and you want to keep reading

 One of the best opening lines of any novel... a warm, witty and ultimately very poignant book